 Graduate Assistantships

-A Masters assistantship (click on for details) is available for Fall 2024 focused on biogeochemical cycling of N and P in coastal and aquatic systems.
-Interested candidates see “How to Apply” section below and direct any questions to Dr. John White.
+A Masters assistantship is available to start Spring 2025 focused on thin layer dredge material placement in mangroves.
+Interested candidates should see the “How to Apply” section below and direct any questions to Dr. John White.

 Qualifications: B.S. in Biology, Chemistry, Environmental Science, Soil Science, Geology, Renewable & Natural Resources or other related disciplines.
 Demonstrated excellence in course work, good written and oral communication skills, and the ability to work well as a team member is required.
 For Ph.D.
 Assistantships, a Masters degree is preferred.

-Stipend and Fees: For 2024, minimum annual stipend for Masters is $22,000, for Ph.D., the minimum Stipend is $31,000 per year.
+Stipend and Fees: For 2024, minimum annual stipend for Masters is $23,000, and for Ph.D., the minimum Stipend is $31,000 per year.
 Fellowships typically carry larger stipends (your application must be completed early, to be considered for Fellowships and Scholarships, typically by early Feb for Fall admission).
-Graduate Research/Teaching Assistants tuition is fully covered in addition to the annual stipend and and 75% of the healthcare stipend is covered.
+Graduate Research/Teaching Assistantship tuition is fully covered in addition to the annual stipend, as well as 75% of the healthcare stipend is covered, if you need it.
 Students pay university fees at approximately $2,000 annually, depending on total credit hours.
-There are also a number of scholarships available for strong candidates which supplement assistantships and provide money directly to student to help cover fees.
+There are also a number of scholarships, both recruitment and for current students, available for strong candidates which supplement assistantships and provide money directly to student to help cover fees.
+There are a several scholarships available for students specifically studying wetlands.

 How to apply: Complete a free pre-application, which can be obtained from: the LSU DOCS website.
 Remaining application information can also be found on the website.